Pavement parking laws

 Paisley

-- Andrew Street (north side, between Caledonia Street and Albion Street)
+- Andrews Street (north side, between Caledonia Street and Albion Street)

 - Blythswood Drive (south side, between Caledonia Street and Albion Street)

-- Penilee Road (both sides, between Auchmannoch Avenue and School Road)
+- Penilee Road (both sides, between Auchmannoch Avenue and Kinpurnie Road)

 Renfrew